Inferring Probabilistic Reward Machines from Non-Markovian Reward Processes for Reinforcement Learning: Explicating Probabilistic Machines from Non-Markovian Reward Signals

-Our active reinforcement learning algorithm is shown in \Cref{algo:main}.
-The algorithm uses membership reward machines to prime an RL agent to answer membership queries.
-The RL algorithm continues to optimize on the product of the MDP and the membership reward machine, and continues to observe the reward signals from the concept PRM.
+Any convergent RL algorithm working on the product of the TMDP and membership reward machine, will converge to a policy generating the desired membership query with optimal probability.
+The RL algorithm optimizes over the product of the TMDP and the membership reward machine, and continues to observe the reward signals from the \prm{}.
 In doing so, the policy that maximizes these rewards is guided towards answering the underlying membership query by finding a trajectory of states in the decision process whose induced trace of labels answers the membership query.

-Recall that membership queries are given as a sequence over $2^\AP$.
-The work in \cite{xu2020active} includes reward values in such sequences.
-Indeed, consider how membership queries are answered in \cite{xu2020active}.
-Given a membership query $(\ell_1, 0), (\ell_2, 1), (\ell_3, 1)$, where $\ell_i \in 2^\AP$ and the second entry in each pair denotes a reward, if a trace $(\ell_1, 0), (\ell_2, 0)$ is observed, the membership query returns a 0, thereby negatively answering the query.
-This makes sense in the case of traditional non-probabilitistic reward machines as each transition in the reward machine has exactly one value associated with it as enforced by the underlying deterministic transition dynamics.
-However, note that in our setting, the observance of the same sequence of labels yielding different rewards is handled since this reflects the stochastic nature of the underlying reward signal as captured by the PRM being learned.

-Note that, during the reinforcement learning process, encountering some sequence $s \in (2^\AP)^+$ which has not been encountered before or for which different reward values are observed when compared to previous observations of $s$ constitutes a counterexample to the currently learned PRM (Algorithm 3, Line 11).
-This counterexample $s$ is then used in further refinement of the hypothesis PRM in Algorithm 1 via additional membership queries.
-Experimental results can be found in the Appendix.
+Similarly, any convergent RL algorithm working on the product of the TMDP and hypothesis reward machine, will converge to an optimal policy with respect to the rewards consistent with the hypothesis reward machine.
+If the hypothesis correctly encodes the true reward function, we get an optimal policy for the environment.